 Objects Savings in TwinCAT HMI

-The Configuration window is the central configuration window in the TwinCAT HMI.
-It offers an overview of all elements in the project and enables the configuration of these elements.
+The Configuration window is the central configuration tool in the TwinCAT HMI framework.
+It offers an overview of all project elements and configures many settings.
 Furthermore, the user management and all data types can be configured via the window.

 We shall save a simple object and update it by the read and write method with the following key-value pair.